0xPARC/0xparc-intro-book/src/fhe3.typ

 protocol, you will
 see that the error is bounded by approximately $n log q$).
 Every addition operation will double the error bound; every multiplication (AND gate) will multiply it by $(n + 1)$.
-And you can’t allow the error to exceed $q \/ 2$ – otherwise the message cannot be decrypted.
+And you cannot allow the error to exceed $q \/ 2$ – otherwise the message cannot be decrypted.
 So you can perform calculations of up to approximately $log_n q$ steps.
-(In fact, it’s a question of #emph[circuit depth];: you can start with many more than $log_n q$ input bits, but no bit can follow a path of length greater than $log_n q$ AND gates.)
+(In fact, it is a question of #emph[circuit depth];: You can start with many more than $log_n q$ input bits, but no bit can follow a path of length greater than $log_n q$ AND gates.)

-This gives us a #emph[levelled] FHE protocol: it lets us evaluate arbitrary circuits on encrypted data, as long as those circuits have bounded depth.
+This gives us a #emph[leveled] FHE protocol:
+It lets us evaluate arbitrary circuits on encrypted data, as long as those circuits have bounded depth.
 If we need to evaluate a bigger circuit, we have two options:
 + Increase the value of $q$.